mimomaina/TRAUMATIC-BRAIN-INJURY-PROJECT/README.md

 RECOMMENDATIONS

-From the above findings we advice;
+From the above findings we advice:
 -That the military, in general, should take whatever precautionary measures the Air Force has taken to prevent situations or accidents that may lead to brain injuries.
 -For caution to be taken, especially with children and the elderly, to prevent unintentional falls.
 -Pedestrians and motorists to be careful on the roads .
 The authorities should also be pro active in ensuring the roads are safe and traffic rules are followed to the latter.
+-Incase of an accident, kindly seek medical attention.

 ACKNOWLEDGEMENT